brechtcs/lazy-build/README.md

 - `node build.js --prune 3.json` will now delete the file `target/3.json`, because the corresponding data point wasn't found.
 The other files are left untouched.
 - `node build.js --prune *.json` on the other hand deletes `target/3.json`, and rebuilds `target/1.json` and `target/2.json` as well.

-### From filesystem
+### From the file system

 There is no builtin way to read files from `lazy-build`.
 Just using Node's `fs` module directly might suffice in a lot of cases.
-If you need something more comprehensive, consider using `to-vfile`.
-[Vfiles](https://github.com/vfile/vfile) are supported in `lazy-build` as first class citizens:
+Sometimes you may need something more comprehensive though.

+#### Vfile

+One excellent option is to dive into the `vfile` ecosystem.
+[Vfiles](https://github.com/vfile/vfile) are supported in `lazy-build` as first class citizens, meaning they can be passed to `this.write` without adaption.
+This example uses `to-vfile` to read some markdown files and then transforms them to HTML using `unified` plugins:

 ```js
 var Build = require('lazy-build')